3 ways to address weakness in a job interview

 First of all, stick to work-related weaknesses.
 Hiring managers aren’t interested in the challenges you deal with in your personal life; they really want to know how you handle adversity on the job.

-If you’re applying for a position as a financial analyst, and one of the requirements is to give regular reports to upper management, don’t tell the hiring manager that you struggle with presentations.
+If you’re applying for a finance position as a Financial Analyst, and one of the requirements is to give regular reports to upper management, don’t tell the hiring manager that you struggle with presentations.

 This is probably the best way to approach the question, as it gives you an opportunity to show the hiring manager that you can not only recognise the areas where you need to improve but also take steps to address them.
 Here’s a sample answer that takes this approach:

 “Although I always met my deadlines, I used to have a problem with procrastination, and I’d end up working really long days as a deadline approached.
 I decided that I needed to deal with the issue, so I enrolled in a class on time management.
 I learned how to organise my days and attack an assignment in manageable chunks.
 Now, I put together a plan as soon as I get a new assignment, and I often beat my deadlines.”

-You’ve re-read the job description, and you know which skills to avoid citing if you're asked "What are your weaknesses?"
+You’ve re-read the job description, and you know which skills to avoid citing if you're asked, "What are your weaknesses?"
 That means you also know which attributes and abilities aren’t critical to the performance of the job — and you can cite one of those skills as a weakness without losing ground with the hiring manager.

 That means you can answer the question like this: “I’ve always been on the creative side of things, so I haven’t had much experience working with finance or budgets, so I’d say that’s a weakness for me.
 However, I’m a quick learner, and I believe I could pick up the basics of budgeting if I ever needed to for my job.”

 Hiring managers these days have already heard responses that attempt to frame a positive trait as a weakness.
-Classic examples include “I’m a perfectionist” and “I work too hard.”
-Interviewers are on to these stock answers, so be more creative by adding details relevant to the job to show you’ve put real thought into it.
+Classic examples include, “I’m a perfectionist”, and “I work too hard.”
+Interviewers are well aware of these standard responses, so be more creative by adding details relevant to the job to show you’ve put real thought into it.